Yes, you must register with each state’s procurement office you plan to conduct business with. To register with the state of North Dakota go here.

 doing business with the federal government.
 Other than micro-purchase transactions with government credit cards, you cannot legally submit a proposal or bid, win an award or get paid for a contract unless you are registered and active in SAM

 which is available at no cost.
-PTAC advisors will assist you with the SAM registration process.
+APEX advisors will assist you with the SAM registration process.

 about DUNS registration.
 The DUNS number will be phased out on April 4, 2022, and replaced with a new “Unique